Curiocopia/blog-prime-jobs/README.md

 1. Generate your own Docker image for [oppermann-worker], place it in your favorite registry.
 2. Generate your own Docker image for [sagemath-backend-service].
 Instantiate it in a compute accessible from the Kubernetes cluster where `prime-job` will be running.
-3. Clone this repo, adjust the essential parameters in [demo], run kustomize and deploy.
+3. Clone this repo, adjust the essential parameters in [demo], run kustomize and generate resource files.
+4. Create the Redis Pod and Service as well as headless Sagemath Service and EndpointSlices.
+5. Once the Redis Service is available, run the `mo-fill-job` to store the numbers to be processed.
+6. Run the `prime-job` to process the numbers placed in the Redis queue.
-4. Collect the logs of the Pods created for the Job execution.
+7. Collect the logs of the Pods created for the Job execution.
 ```shell-session
 kubectl get po
 NAME                READY   STATUS      RESTARTS       AGE